 Nominations for the EAPS Award can be made at any time throughout the year.
 The one strict deadline is that nominations should be made at least two months before an upcoming European Population Conference.
-The next European Population Conference is EPC 2020 which will convene in Padova, Italy, 24-27 June 2020.
-This means that the current deadline for this Award is 1 April 2020!
+Because the next European Population Conference, EPC 2020, had to be cancelled due to the corona pandemic, the deadline for this Award has been extended to 1 July 2020!

 Rules of Play for the EAPS Award for Population Studies

 - There are no specific age, career or other criteria for nominees, but candidates should be member of EAPS.

 - Candidates should be nominated by at least three peers who are members of EAPS and who are residing in at least two different countries.
 The Jury may also invite nominations.

 - Nominations should include a short (maximum one page) explanatory statement by the nominators, as well as a curriculum vitae of the nominee.

 - Nominations should be sent to EAPS and will be treated as confidential.

 - Nominations should be received by EAPS at least two months before a European Population Conference takes place.
 The current deadline for this Award is 1 April 2020.

 - The Award is presented at each European Population Conference which is organized every two years.